secunity/cxflow1/README.md

   secunity/cxflow
 ```

-For instance, using Netflow protocol, listening port 1234 and identifier "xxxxxxxxxxxx":
+For instance, using listening port 1234 and identifier "xxxxxxxxxxxx the command should look
 ```shell script
 $ docker run -dit \
   --name secunity-cxflow \